-A semantic interference is therefore an artifact in the semantics of program evolution that defies the postconditions intended by the original author by interleaving pairs of def-use instruction in any of the program execution slices.
+It should now appear clear that a semantic interference is an artifact in the semantics of program evolution that defies the postconditions intended by the original author by interleaving pairs of def-use instruction in any of the program execution slices.

-Although this generalization appears to hold in all situations, the actual interleaving mechanism may vary greatly.
+Although this generalization seems well grounded, the actual interleaving mechanism may vary greatly.
 Pointer dereferencing can for instance involve multiple chained stages and interleaving def-use pairs may not appear as evident in these cases.